Support Us Button Widget

 Photo via Destiny Chew

 At the beginning of September, local artist and content creator Destiny Chew quit her job to pursue a career in art.
-She didn’t know what would come next, but after diving headfirst into a social-media-inspired whim, she’s now booking artist pop-ups at street fairs, business launches, and weddings across the state.
+She didn’t know what would come next, but after following a social-media-inspired whim, she’s now booking artist pop-ups at street fairs, business launches, and weddings across the state.

 RIC_doodle_booth_OCT